 Based on viewing numbers alone and with no other consideration, it is time to pay more attention to getting more attention.
 Truth-telling is freedom, and so is lie telling.
 How long will it be before all writers and directors, artists, and organizers require an authoritarian state actor’s approval?
 How long?
-The power of the lie to change our lives is always closer than anyone believes possible.
-The following examples compare highly respected actors, and there are some of the cartoons.
-All of them focus on the truth of living in our democracy.
+The power of the lie to change lives is always closer than anyone believes possible.
+The following examples involve respected actors, and there are animations.
+All of them focus on the truth of living in a democracy.
 Imagine if a hundred proven communicators could be enlisted to emphasize the trouble democracy faces in just getting a simple search for the truth underway followed by action.

 Get the Hammer

-The whole truth comes from the artist who knows it better than all others and the scientist who struggles with its variables to exhaust all other possibilities.
-The one lesson, the simple take away from these few viewing minutes, is I need a hammer because the problem is a nail.
-The adage says if you try to nail down the truth, you kill it, but if its book is full of lies, be it.
+The whole truth comes from the artist who knows it deeply and the scientist who struggles with its variables to exhaust all other possibilities.
+The one lesson, the simple takeaway from these viewing minutes, is sometimes you need a hammer because the problem is a nail.

 The progressive movement’s political struggles involve much more than the loss of Sanders as a Presidential candidate.
 He has laid a new foundation, but there is much more to learn by defining the malfunctions of twenty-first-century center-left political thinking.
 From the day of his bid for the presidency in April 2015, he leaned gracefully away from the Democratic Party’s failures, leading directly to Joe Biden’s nomination and ultimate success.
 He effectively repositioned where a Democratic Socialist can stand on the American political spectrum in just five years.
 That is a strong indication of an expanding political organization.

 The thirty to forty percent of voters who accept the historic social ideals of the Democratic Party have a new problem.
 The need to find about a thousand new Bernie Sanders, or an average of one hundred per State.
 Ideologically we are not challenging to find.
-Identifying those who can be loved like Bernie is the question.
+Identifying those like Bernie is the question.
 How many will have the skills to become a national leader, run for President, and keep the burn real?
 Many are in office but placed into the oddly shaped, swayable, gerrymander-purple of districts where despair is easily defined as the failure of those who have it.
-Today seven households can be pushed into despair for every 3 capable of weathering any storm.
+Today seven households can be pushed into despair by a storm for every 3 capable of weathering any threat.
 The odds are moving toward eight to one against, and the world is entering a century of storms.
 This indicates a need for the expansion of political leadership organizations.

 The malfunction includes the inability to describe this shift in odds as a political policy product, not destiny, and not jargon like “globalization.”
 Real?
 Yes, but falsely used to blame others amid divide and conquer economics.
 Sanders succeeded in teaching every American the words “billionaire class.”
 He failed to help Americans understand what that “class “has done to the Democratic Party’s leadership and social justice politics generally.
 The American people are still looking across a chasm of fog and clouds filled with inadequate descriptions.
 For instance, “the one percent 98 percent of the wealth.”